Craig Roh

-Craig Robert Roh (born January 25, 1991) is a former defensive end of the National Football League (NFL) and the Canadian Football League (CFL).
+Craig Robert Roh (January 25, 1991 – February 26, 2024) was an American professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
 He was the Gatorade Player of the Year in Arizona for the 2008–2009 academic year and received the 2009 Scholar-Athlete Award from the College Football Hall of Fame.
-He enrolled at the University of Michigan in 2009 and started all 12 games at the "hybrid linebacker" position as a true freshman.
-He was a 2011 All-Big Ten honorable mention and a 2012 All-Big Ten second-team selection.
+He played college football for the Michigan Wolverines beginning in 2009, starting all 12 games at the "hybrid linebacker" position as a true freshman.
+He earned second-team all-conference honors in the Big Ten in 2012.

 Early years

 Roh grew up in Scottsdale, Arizona.
 His father, Fred Roh, played basketball at Grand Valley State University in Allendale, Michigan.
 Roh attended Paradise Valley Christian Prep for junior high, and also attended Chaparral High School in Scottsdale, where he was a member of the varsity football and basketball teams.
 He was a standout at the defensive end position for the Chaparral football team.
 As a junior in 2007, Roh recorded 99 tackles, 45 tackles for loss and two fumble recoveries.
-As a senior in 2008, he recorded 140 tackles, 56 tackles for loss, 16.5 sacks, one interception and two fumble recoveries.
+As a senior in 2008, he recorded 140 tackles, 56 tackles for loss, 16.5 sacks, one interception, and two fumble recoveries.
 He broke the school record for sacks in both years.
 He also helped lead Chaparral to the Arizona Class 4A-I state championship game in 2008.

 Roh was selected by The Arizona Republic and East Valley Tribune as a first-team All-Arizona player as a junior and again as a senior.
 He was also named the Gatorade Player of the Year in Arizona and received the Curley Culp Award as the outstanding defensive lineman in Arizona.
 With a high school grade point average of 4.3, he was also selected for the 2009 Scholar-Athlete Award from the College Football Hall of Fame.

 Recruiting

 During his senior year, Roh became one of the most highly recruited high school football players in the United States.
 He was rated by ESPN.com as the fourth-best defensive end and the No. 48 player in the nation at all positions.
 Scout.com rated him as the eighth-best defensive end and the No. 67 overall player in the nation.
 Rivals.com rated him as the seventh-best defensive end, the No. 156 overall player, and the No. 3 quickest first step among defensive ends.

-With his combination of size (6 feet, 5 inches, and 230 pounds), strength (bench press of 280 pounds, squat of 400 pounds) and speed (4.675 in the 40-yard dash), Roh received scholarship offers from many of the major college football programs, including Arizona State, Cal, Nebraska, Stanford, UCLA and USC.
+With his combination of size (6 feet, 5 inches, and 230 pounds), strength (bench press of 280 pounds, squat of 400 pounds) and speed (4.675 in the 40-yard dash), Roh received scholarship offers from many of the major college football programs, including Arizona, Arizona State, Cal, Nebraska, Stanford, UCLA, and USC.
 In late August 2008, Roh made an official visit to the University of Michigan.
 He announced his commitment to Michigan three weeks later on September 19, 2008.

 In January 2009, Roh played as a defensive end in the Under Armour All-America Game in Orlando, Florida, recording a sack and several quarterback hurries.